 It was not until 1998 that ROSL’s amended Royal Charter included humanitarian projects.
 Funds for these projects, introduced in 1994, had to be raised each year as there was no previous history of legacies for this work.
 The generous legacy from Dr Donald Valentine in 2014, restricted at his request to the ROSL-Namibia project, was the first of its kind.

-Sir Anthony Figgis (Chairman of Trustees), Mr Tony Lavender, Mrs Judith Mighall, Mrs Raye Ward, Mr Clive Carpenter, Sir David Brewer (ROSL Chairman, ex officio), Dr Diana Owen (D-G, ex officio), Mr Richard Harbord (ROSL Hon Treasurer, ex officio).
+Clive Carpenter (Chairman of Trustees), Mr Tony Lavender, Mrs Judith Mighall, Mrs Raye Ward, Alexander Downer (ROSL Chairman, ex officio), Dr Annette Prandzioch (D-G, ex officio), Mr Richard Harbord (ROSL Hon Treasurer, ex officio).

 ROSL projects wouldn't be possible without the support of our assisting organisations, partners and dedicated members around the globe.
 We'd like to thank the following: